linus378/me_replacer/README.md

 - Make the tool slower for more relaxation
 - Make the tool bigger = better
+- Learn how to code instead of using AI.
+- Make the tool cross platform

 - Making serious goals and dejokeifying this project
 - Move from shithub to somewhere else.
 Maybe selfhost even
+- Make the tool complete so you can do something like "ime_remover bios.bin
+- Add optinos to specify source and output and specify options for coreboots ifdtool

 # Compatibility: